GOVERNMENT FUNDING 2013/2014: SCHOOL SPORT PREMIUM

 The new sports funding aims to improve the quality of provision in every state primary school in England.

 Please download the documents to see how the Sport Premium is bring used at The Friars and our current review.

 At The Friars Primary School, we believe that PE and Sports are an integral part of every child’s education and development.
 Building on the success of the London Olympic Games, we aim to inspire the next generation by providing a wide range of sporting opportunities that cater for children of all abilities.
 We feel that all children should have access to quality PE provision, with the intention of increasing the amount of young people taking part in regular sporting activity throughout their lives.

-Our PE kit consists of black shorts and a black t-shirt which are provided for the children by the school.
-Children should bring two pairs of footwear to every lesson: pumps (plimsolls) for indoor activities and trainers for outdoor activities.
+Our PE kit consists of black shorts or jogging trousers and a black t-shirt alongside a school jumper for colder weather.
+Children should wear appropriate footwear such as trainers.
 The children will participate in outdoor activities all year round, so a waterproof jacket or a tracksuit is also advisable as the weather gets colder.
-Please ensure that all clothes have your child’s names written clearly inside.

 The day your child takes part in Physical Education lessons can change due to variations in timetables or events taking place in school.
-We recommend that your child has their PE kit in school all week.
-They should bring it in on a Monday and take it home on a Friday to be washed.
-Year 3 have swimming lessons every Wednesday afternoon and need to bring in a swimming kit that includes: a swimming costume or swimming trunks/shorts, a towel and a swimming hat for both girls and boys.
+However, the regular days are shared with parents in advance.
+Year 4, 5 & 6 have swimming lessons every throughout the year and parents will be notified of these dates.
+Children will need to bring in a swimming kit that includes: a swimming costume or swimming trunks/shorts, a towel and a swimming hat for both girls and boys.

 OUT OF SCHOOL ACTIVITIES